 - 1 Undergraduate Certificates and Diplomas

 - 2 Associate

 - 3 Baccalaureate

 - 4 Master's

 - 5 Doctoral

-- 6 First professional (AuD, DDS, DNP, DPT, DVM, JD, MD, PharmD, OD)
+- 6 First professional (AuD, DDS, DNP, DPT, DVM, LLM, JD, MD, PharmD, OD)

 - 7 Graduate certificate

 - 8 Not in a program

 ACADEMIC PROGRAM - PRIMARY: The primary PROGRAM of study being pursued by the student.
-Must be an active APES code at time of enrollment.
+Must be a registered APES code at time of enrollment.

-[See SIRIS STUDENT elements SE030 and SE035 and SIRIS Degree elements DD010 and DD020]
+[See SIRIS STUDENT elements SE030 and SE035 and SIRIS Degree elements DD010 and DD020 and Appendix U - Academic Programs]

 ACADEMIC PROGRAM - SECONDARY: The second (different) PROGRAM of study being concurrently pursued by the student which will result in the awarding of one degree in two (or more) majors.
-Must be an active APES code at time of enrollment.
+Must be a registered APES code at time of enrollment.
+Secondary Program is used when a student is enrolled in two majors at the same undergraduate award level and the secondary program meets the additional workload requirements to grant two degrees (usually 30 additional hours at the baccalaureate level).

-[See SIRIS STUDENT element SE040 and SIRIS Degree elements DD010 and DD020]
+[See SIRIS STUDENT element SE040 and SIRIS Degree elements DD010 and DD020 and Appendix R-Guidelines on the Awarding of Two Degrees at the same Level]